Denver Launches New Program To Help Build 'Generational Wealth' Through Homeownership

 DENVER (CBS4)– Denver is leveling the playing field when it comes to building generational wealth through homeownership.
-Twenty days ago, the city launched a new program to give descendants of people who lived in redlined neighborhoods, help with mortgage down payments.
+Last month the city launched a new program to give descendants of people who lived in redlined neighborhoods help with mortgage down payments.

 The city has received 28 applications and approved 17 of them.
 That includes Dontral Starks, a father of five whose family is currently living in a three-bedroom house.